 Earlier this year, I visited the National Museum of the Pacific War.
-It was an informative, interesting, and movie experience.
+It was an informative, interesting, and moving experience.
 Located in Fredericksburg, Texas, it is the nation’s only museum devoted specifically to the Pacific Theater of World War II.
-Fredericksburg, a small town in Texas Hill Country not far west of San Antonio, is the hometown of Admiral Chester Nimitz, commander-in-chief of Allied Forces in the Pacific.
+Fredericksburg, a small town in the Texas hill country not far west of San Antonio, is the hometown of Admiral Chester Nimitz, who was the commander-in-chief of Allied Forces in the Pacific.

 That foray into U.S. history heightened my appetite for the subject, so I have continued to be captured by articles, videos, and other media that enlighten me about veterans’ issues.
 Of course, we all hear the horror stories about mistreatment or the crass lack of any treatment for vets who desperately need physical and/or emotional healing.
 Such a subject merits far more time and more research than one short blog can address.
 But I would certainly urge veterans and their families to be persistent in demanding from government agencies the services they deserve.

 Turning to some private avenues, I was intrigued to discover (also in Fredericksburg) the Cameron-Brooks agency.
 In the late 1960s, its co-founder Roger Cameron recognized a vacuum in executive leadership in corporate America and, at the same time, realized how junior military officers returning to civilian life could fill the gap.

 Thus Cameron-Brooks became a pioneer in the military-to-corporate recruiting industry.
 The agency helps returning military personnel bridge the path to successful corporate placement.